amosavian/FileProvider/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 --->

-This library provides implementaion of WebDav and SMB2 (incomplete) and local files.
+This library provides implementaion of WebDav, Dropbox, OneDrive and SMB2 (incomplete) and local files.

 All functions are async calls and it wont block your main thread.